 Start off by asking yourself what kind of hiking adventure you plan to embark on.
-A one- or two-hour walk in nearby woods, a round trip up a mountain or a week-long solo hike along a trail several dozen kilometres long?
+Will it be a one or two-hour walk in the nearby woods, a round trip up a mountain or a week-long solo hike along a trail several dozen kilometers long?

 You may need a large bag with multiple pockets and adjustment modes for a long adventure, while a so-called “walking” bag which is smaller and less technical may be better suited to a shorter hike.

-The effort that you put into the hike and the climate in which you intend to walk can also affect your decision when choosing the type of bag that will suit.
+The effort that you put into the hike and the climate in which you intend to walk can also affect your decision when choosing the type of bag that will be best suited for the trip.
 Today, most bags have breathable fabric on the back and straps.
 There are also hyper-ventilated models specifically designed for situations where the body works hard or the heat is particularly intense.Expedition backpacks Hiking backpacks Day backpacks

 Visualize the space